28 April 2013

 Cincinnati has always been a favorite of mine.
 It's got that older, midwestern charm while having a bit of a southern influence.
 And years of working for both Mesaba Airlines (as Northwest Airlink) and Delta Air Lines have meant that I flew through and stayed in the area quite a bit.

 Cincinnati's airport isn't contiguous to the city nor is even located in the same state.
-It's just across the Ohio River in Northern Kentucky, just to the north of the suburb of Florence.
-When landing into Cincinnati/Northern Kentucky International Airport, we'd fly right over the bedroom community.
+It's right across the Ohio River in Northern Kentucky, just to the north of the suburb of Florence.
+When landing into Cincinnati/Northern Kentucky International Airport, we'd fly directly over the bedroom community.
 But two things really stuck out as we descended toward short final.
 One was the rather large horse racing track.
-The other was the the Florence Mall.
+The other was the Florence Mall.

 Phipps Plaza, Atlanta, GA